White House bemoans lawmakers' delay on U.S. border crisis funds

 One idea being weighed is a plan to screen thousands of youths in Honduras to see if they can qualify as refugees or on an emergency humanitarian basis without having to make the perilous journey to the United States.

-The senior White House official said the plan was one of many under consideration but that it was "way premature" to say it was a serious proposal.
+The senior White House official said this plan is one of many under consideration but that it is "way premature" to say it is a serious proposal.

-Obama spoke by phone on Thursday with Mexican President Enrique Peña Nieto and "discussed the possibility of regional programs that would pool resources to improve public security and increase economic opportunities in Central America," the White House said in a statement.
+U.S. officials blame human smugglers for misinformation by telling parents their children would be given safe haven in the United States if they send them there.

-U.S. officials blame human smugglers for misinformation by telling parents their children will be given safe haven in the United States if they send them there.
+A senior White House official said Obama will seek the leaders' help in countering that message with one that the children more than likely will be sent back home.

-A senior White House official said Obama would seek the leaders' help in countering that message with one that the children more than likely will be sent back home.
+"We have had some success but this is not something that you can just do for a couple of weeks and then turn it off.
+We're going to need a fairly sustained effort on their part working with us," the official said.

 Part of the emergency funding request, about $300 million, would be allocated toward helping the countries create more favorable conditions at home so people are not tempted to leave.